 “The other rule of thumb vital for surviving a modification of any building — do not trust the builder who came before you,” he cautioned.
 “Just because a building exists does not mean it is sound and will be capable of sustaining any modification.”

 An inspection may discover such flaws.
-Inspectors are trained to spot issues that will prevent a house from meeting building code too, and if you’re already finished with your remodel, it’s time for another inspection.
-Many homeowners see inspectors as a bump on their path to a finished remodel but in fact, an inspector can pinpoint things a homeowner may never have noticed.
+Inspectors are trained to spot issues that will prevent a house from meeting building code too.
+If you’re already finished with your remodel, it’s time for another inspection.
+Many homeowners see inspectors as a bump on their path to a finished remodel, but in fact, an inspector can pinpoint things a homeowner may never have noticed.

-When concentrating on renovations, homeowners often have one thing in mind — resale value.
-Upgrading the kitchen cabinets and installing a new tub in every bathroom is going to increase the value of the house, but if you don’t pay special attention to the things that really matter, like structural damage, electrical wires, and busted pipes, your investment could end up in the toilet.
+When concentrating on renovations, homeowners often have one thing in mind: resale value.
+Upgrading the kitchen cabinets and installing a new tub in every bathroom is going to increase the value of the house, but if you don’t pay special attention to the things that really matter — such as structural damage, electrical wires, and busted pipes — your investment could end up in the toilet.
 One of the worst kitchen or bathroom remodel mistakes you can make is remodeling without longevity in mind.

-“My suggestion is to think the project through as if you were Wiley Coyote and then rethink it as a rocket scientist,” suggested Baughman.
+“My suggestion is to think the project through as if you were Wile E. Coyote and then rethink it as a rocket scientist,” suggested Baughman.
 “Your project will likely fall somewhere between the two.”